ALE Federation of European trade drivers’unions

 To achieve this ALE will focus its actions on the following areas:

-• Training: it is absolutely necessary to expand the level of knowledge and to define more clearly the curricula and training processes that will ensure high levels of professionalism among new locomotive staff who are entering the service driving trains.
-Supervisory and control proceedures should also be increased to guarantee its implementation throughout the European Union.
+• Training: it is necessary to expand the level of knowledge and to define more clearly the curricula and training processes that will ensure high levels of professionalism among new locomotive staff who are entering the service driving trains.
+Supervisory and control procedures should also be increased to guarantee its implementation throughout the European Union.

 • Dialogue with other social agents: The ALE considers it a priority to establish channels for dialogue with the representative organisations of enterprises at a European level, similar to those that exist in practically all States among business organizations and their member unions at a national level.
 The ALE also considers it important to establish channels for cooperation with other trade unions of international scope in order to defend the interests of workers.